 One of the most well-known benefits of using ivy, particularly “English Ivy”, is for inflammation issues in the body.
-If you suffer from arthritis, gout, or rheumatism, you can either consume it in the form of tea or apply the leaves directly to the spot of inflammation.
+If you suffer from arthritis, gout, or rheumatism, you can either consume it in the form of tea, tincture, or apply the leaves directly to the spot of inflammation.
 For people who experience discomfort and pain from an injury or surgery, topical application is recommended.
-This can heal internal inflammation as well, which has a variety of other applications in various bodily systems.
+This can heal internal inflammation as well, which has a variety of other benefits for the body.

-For centuries, people have used ivy leaves to minimize the pain and infection of burning wounds on the skin.
-This also works for any open sores or wounds, as there are certain antibacterial properties of its leaves, in addition to the protective nature of the saponins found within the leaves.
+For centuries, people have used ivy leaves to minimize the pain and infection of burns on the skin.
+This also works for any open sores or wounds, as the leaves have antibacterial properties, as well as the protective saponins.
 This can also help relieve the discomfort and irritation of psoriasis, eczema, acne, and other skin-related conditions.

 Although research is still ongoing, the many properties that ivy leaves have already displayed suggest a significant antioxidant activity, which also means that they can prevent the spread or development of cancer.
 By eliminating free radicals and preventing mutation and apoptosis, ivy leaves can protect the body from a wide range of chronic diseases, including cancer.

 In addition to its antibacterial properties, ivy also has certain anthelmintic and antiparasitic qualities, making it ideal for eliminating intestinal worms and lice.
-You can clear out your bowels and also topically apply the extract or decoction to the hair for getting rid of those uncomfortable, itching lice as well.
+You can clear out your bowels by drinking the tea or tincture, or apply it topically to the hair for getting rid of those uncomfortable, itching lice as well.